 An ancient calvary cross used to stand next to the fountain for the condemned to make their final prayers.
 Its foundations of stone and steps were used by butchers and greengrocers to display their produce.
-The calvary cross was destroyed at the French Revolution in 1789.
+The calvary cross was destroyed during the French Revolution in 1789.

 The fountain bears the following inscription: